 Earth Sciences

 Explore the UConn Earth Sciences website for departmental information.
-Course descriptions below correspond to the UConn undergraduate course catalog.
+Course descriptions below correspond to the UConn undergraduate directory of courses.

 ERTH 1000E: The Human Epoch: Living in the Anthropocene